|Vancouver||(604) 899-0803 / email@example.com||Send Inquiry / Apply|

 DSM 11: Fundamentals of Human Resources

 Human Resources Management supports all of the activities related to challenges facing Canadian organizations in the context of managing their workforce.
 This course is both theoretical and practical in its organization and discusses how human resources departments are organized and function.
 Upon completion of this course, students will be aware of professional practices, organizational effectiveness, staffing, and training in the field of human resources.
-This course will include a group simulation project in an existing HR environment.
+This course includes a group simulation project in an existing HR environment.

 DSM 12: Public Relations